The Atlassian Marketplace is where you can discover and try apps to extend your Atlassian products.

-You can trial an app in a staging environment before deploying it in production.
-You can also use the customer reviews to learn what other users have to say.
+You can try an app in a staging environment before deploying it in production.
+You can also use customer reviews to learn what other users have to say.
 Visit the website of the app vendor and review any support materials they have.

 If you suspect an app is causing a problem in your Atlassian product, try disabling the app to see if the problem goes away.

 When you install an app, it has full access to your product and its data.
 Sometimes apps can have unintended side-effects.
 They might slow things down, or you might discover a problem.
 If so, it's easy to disable or uninstall an app.

 For information on managing apps, see our Universal Plugin Manager (UPM) documentation.

 To focus on current, relevant apps, the Atlassian Marketplace regularly archives apps that are out-of-date or, for any other reason, no longer relevant to the Marketplace.

 Archiving prevents the apps from appearing in search results or in-app browsing lists.
 The Marketplace archives apps automatically if the time since the end-of-life of the latest version of the Atlassian product it supports is greater than one year.